Himani-s-Devadiga/Placement-Training-Program-August-2025/Day1/notes.md

 10 >> 2  # 2

 ---
-Special Operators

-Identity Operators: is, is not

-Membership Operators: in, not in

 Problems were made to do on codeforces and gave us practice on 10 basic python programs